Myelogram of the Spine

 Existing Medical Conditions

-- Allergies: Highlight any allergies you have, particularly to contrast media, latex, or any other substances.
+- Allergies: Highlight any allergies you possess, particularly to contrast media, latex, or any other substances.

-- Heart Issues: Mention if you have angina or any other heart problems.
+- Heart Issues: Mention if a doctor diagnosed you with angina or any other heart problems.

-- Epilepsy: If you suffer from epilepsy, this is important to disclose.
+- Epilepsy: If you suffer from epilepsy, please tell the doctor.

 Medications and Treatments